-Also, do not forget about your time.
-Your time is your most valuable asset, and you deserve to be compensated for it.
-How much is your time worth per hour and how many hours will you spend making your products?
+Do not forget about the cost of your time.
+Your time is your most valuable asset, and you deserve to be compensated.

 If you spend $1200 on start-up and you want to pay that off within 12 months, divide 1200 by 12 and you have $100.

-The final equation is to take the total monthly expenses and divide it by the total number of products.
+Finally, take the total monthly expenses and divide it by the total number of products you plan to make.
 The end result of that equation is your production cost per product.

 If your monthly expenses come to $1000 per month and you can offer 50 hours worth of music lessons, then those lessons cost you $20 each.